Freddie Spencer: Later career

-He returned to race in the AMA Superbike Championship in the 1990s, winning three races.
+Spencer returned to race in the AMA Superbike Championship in the 1990s, winning three races.
 He was eighth in 1991, riding a Honda for Two Brothers Racing, and went one better in 1992.
 In 1995 he raced a Fast By Ferracci Ducati to ninth, and at the end of the year took over the works Ducati from Mauro Lucchiari in Superbike World Championship.

-Spencer raced under several different marques during his racing career, winning his first Superbike National Championship race aboard a Kawasaki, but he is most closely associated with Honda and his partnership with Grand Prix tuner, Erv Kanemoto.
+Spencer raced under several different marques during his career, winning his first Superbike National Championship race aboard a Kawasaki, but he is most closely associated with Honda and his partnership with Grand Prix tuner, Erv Kanemoto.
 He won all three of his world titles on Hondas with Kanemoto as head mechanic.
 Spencer had a short stint with the Agostini Yamaha team and ended his career on a Ducati in the US National Championship.

 For many years, Spencer operated a motorcycle riding school, Freddie Spencer's High Performance Riding School, until October 2008.
 Primarily based in Las Vegas, Nevada, the school counted Nick Ienatsch and Ken Hill as chief instructor and lead instructor, respectively.
 After it closed, Ienatsch founded a successor-program, the Yamaha Champions Riding School.

-Spencer now lives in London, England, and commentates on television for various racing series.
-For 2019 Spencer was appointed the chairman of the FIM MotoGP™ Stewards Panel.
+Spencer now lives in London, England and comments on television for various racing series.
+In 2019, Spencer was appointed the chairman of the FIM MotoGP™ Stewards Panel.